 While “peril” might seem like an intense word to use, it is quite fitting.
 Given what we know about DNS, ignoring it is like building a house and disregarding the fact that there’s no foundation.
 Nowadays, we’re taking DNS for granted to the point where we look at it like electricity – we just expect it to work reliably.
 So when something goes wrong, it shouldn’t come as a big surprise for organizations that only treat DNS as a utility instead of an investment.

 When your organization isn’t operating with a more robust DNS solution, time and money are the first things to go – not to mention productivity.
-With Enterprise DNS, the IT team is equipped with a more robust solution that becomes a key participant in digital transformation initiatives.
+With Adaptive DNS, the IT team is equipped with a more robust solution that becomes a key participant in digital transformation initiatives.
 On top of this, they can now genuinely focus on driving said initiatives.

 So, how exactly can a busy IT executive leverage DNS?
 The simplest approach is to make it clear to the powers that DNS is a critical base function of business; as well, the potential for future innovation becomes a reality when your network is optimized.
 Given that cyber criminals are gaining new skills every day, anyone who isn’t monitoring their DNS is essentially a sitting duck.

 And there’s no need to go about it alone.
 With DNS, it’s best to not DIY if you don’t have to (or as Mathew says, “You probably shouldn’t be in the ‘I’m building my own DNS space’.”)
 So, what can an organization do to help themselves and the future of their business?
-Talking with the Enterprise DNS experts is always a great place to start.
+Talking with the Adaptive DNS experts is always a great place to start.
 At the very least, you’ll learn something new – at best, you’re the office champ who revamped the business with DNS.